 What I think of as "freezer" or grocery store ras malai tends to have a thicker milk base - this Ras malai is more like a 'mithai wala' or homestyle and has thinner whiter milk.
 You can always cook your milk down or add a little cream to thicken the base.

-Ras Malai FAQs & Troubleshooting
+More Ras Malai FAQs & Troubleshooting

 Your milk may not be at a gentle simmer or the pedas not well formed / tightly compacted.
 If your dough feels dry then add in a drop or two of oil, re knead and resume.

 Condensed milk has a depth and distinct flavour that I lean on recipes like these hugely popular Sevaiyan, but I don't love in rasmalai and I don't recommend it.
+Also please note that if you do add it then don't make your milk mix too thick because then it won't absorb.

 Yes absolutely.
 The two things to watch for are: 1.) you will need a larger pot to give the rasmalai space to cook and 2.) keep the dough covered with a damp washcloth as you work.